 - The Budget maintains the expanded Parks staffing based on increased revenue from the Park Maintenance Fee.
-The Parks and Recreation Advisory Board, Mayor, and City Council continue to work to define a long term strategy to support parks and recreation activities within the community. - The Budget continues to financially support community wide activities, including but not limited to Canby's Big Weekend, Canby Independence Day Celebration, and Light up the Night. - The Budget continues to support tourism and economic development activities focused on bringing new opportunities to community residents and businesses.
+The Parks and Recreation Advisory Board, Mayor, and City Council continue to work to define a long term strategy to support parks and recreation activities within the community. - Due to the COVID-19 pandemic community wide activities, including but not limited to Canby's Big Weekend and the Canby Independence Day Celebration have been cancelled. - The Budget continues to support tourism and economic development activities focused on bringing new opportunities to community residents and businesses.
 Economic Development staff continue to find creative new opportunities to market Canby as a desirable destination for residents, businesses, shoppers, and tourists. - The Budget continues to embrace a new focus on the Canby Library as a community resource, gathering place, and venue where residents of all ages can come, feel safe, and participate in community sponsored events.
 The proposed budget increases the recommended General Fund contribution from \$75,000 to \$143,000 to cover the Administrative Overhead costs allowing the Library to focus on delivering quality service to the community.